 ART COLLABORATIONS

-We have always dedicated ourselves and our production at the historic manufactory site to protecting our environment with ecologically, economically and socially responsible values.
-In this context, the KPM To-go cup has a particularly prominent and obvious significance: in Germany, around 320,000 cup cups are used for hot drinks every hour, of which up to 140,000 are "To-go" cup .
-That's almost three billion disposable cups per year.* Since the launch of the KPM To-go cup in 2018, over 50,000 units have been sold.
-Each one replaces a large number of disposable cups and thus makes a visible contribution to reducing disposable waste.
-As an ambassador for thoughtful consumption and lifestyle, the contemporary cup also raises awareness of sustainable behavior in everyday life.
+We have always been committed—both as a company and in our manufacturing operations at our historic production site—to environmentally, economically, and socially responsible values aimed at protecting our environment.
+In this context, the KPM To-go cup nowcup on a particularly prominent and obvious significance: In Germany, approximately 320,000cup hot beverages are used every hour, of which up to 140,000 are cup .
+That amounts to nearly three billion disposable cups per year.* Since the launch of KPM To-go in 2018, over 50,000 units have been sold.
+Each one replaces a large number of disposable cups, thereby making a visible contribution to reducing single-use waste.
+As an ambassador for mindful consumption and lifestyle choices, this contemporary cup raises awareness of sustainable practices in everyday life.

 According to the International Justice Mission (IJM), 40.3 million people are currently living in slavery, 10 million of whom are children.
 Royal Porcelain Manufactory Berlin is positioning itself as a responsible company in a global movement for more togetherness, equal opportunities and a positive contribution to shaping the future.
 Together with IJM, we are making a statement in the fight against slavery, exploitation and violence against children in the cocoa industry in Ghana, one of the largest cocoa producers in the world, and launching a blue limited edition of the to-go cup as a striking ambassador in the public space against the silence about the social catastrophe of modern slavery.